 Now that you have a clear understanding of upskilling and reskilling, here are some tips to build on your employees' skill sets:

-- Create personalized skills development paths.
-Work with individuals within your organization to identify skills they need and build personalized learning and development paths to plan their professional development.
+- Create personalized skills development paths: Work with individuals within your organization to identify the skills they need and build tailored learning and development plans to guide their professional development.
 There is no one-size-fits-all approach that will give equal value.

-- Ensure easy access to knowledge.
-Use learning solution apps or a learning management system to provide employees with easy access to digital knowledge.
+- Ensure easy access to knowledge: Use learning-solution apps or a learning management system to give employees quick access to digital resources.
 You can also offer them the chance to create customized learning plans and collaborate and share innovative solutions with other team members to grow their skill sets.

-Once you decide to upskill or reskill your workforce, don’t try to dive in headfirst.
-Instead, do a skills gap analysis to identify weaknesses in your workforce and then build a program according to those talent and skill gaps.
+Once you decide to upskill or reskill your workforce, don't try to dive in headfirst.
+Instead, conduct a skills gap analysis to identify weaknesses in your workforce, then build a program based on those talent and skill gaps.

 A Real-life Upskilling, Reskilling, and Training Example: AT&T

-Upon finding that only half of its employees had the STEM skills it needs to meet its future goals, AT&T realized it had to take urgent measures to remedy this.
+Upon finding that only half of its employees had the STEM skills needed to meet its future goals, AT&T realized it had to take urgent measures to remedy the shortfall.

 Instead of going all out and hiring new software and engineering people (which would also be too expensive), the company focused on reskilling its existing workforce, making them more competent in the technology and skills required to take the business forward.
 AT&T collaborated with online education platforms to offer employees online learning opportunities in data science, cybersecurity, Agile project management, and computer science.
 This included personalized learning experiences through a career portal that lets employees identify and learn skills they are missing.